Back injury prevention in the workplace.

 - Lack of training - Workers who have not learned proper techniques are at significantly higher risk.

-The Role of Manual Handling Training
+The role of Manual Handling Training

 Manual Handling Training is not just a legal requirement - it is the most effective way to prevent back injuries at work.
 Proper training teaches: